Loop group methods for the non-abelian Hodge correspondence on a 4-punctured sphere: Preliminaries

-for the associated K\"aher forms so that $h= g+ i\omega$ is the corresponding hermitian metric.
-The twistor space of a hyper-K\"ahler manifold, introduced in \cite{HKLR}, is the smooth manifold equipped with the (integrable) complex structure
+be the associated K\"ahler forms so that $h= g+ i\omega_L$ is the corresponding hermitian metric for $L\in\{I,J,K\}$.
+The twistor space of a hyper-K\"ahler manifold $\mathcal M$, introduced in \cite{HKLR}, is the smooth manifold equipped with the (integrable) complex structure

-at the point $x \in \mathcal M_{SD} $ and $\lambda \in \C \subset \C P^1$, where $\ii$ is the standard complex structure of $\C P^1.$ Furthermore, the twistor space has a natural anti-holomorphic involution $\mathcal T$ given by $(x,\lambda)\mapsto(x,-\bar\lambda^{-1})$.
+at the point $x \in \mathcal M $ and $\lambda \in \C \subset \C P^1$, where $\ii$ is the standard complex structure of $\C P^1.$ Furthermore, the twistor space has a natural anti-holomorphic involution $\mathcal T$ given by $(x,\lambda)\mapsto(x,-\bar\lambda^{-1})$.
 By construction the twistor space has a holomorphic projection $\pi$ to $\C P^1$ and a twisted relative holomorphic symplectic form given by